Lisbon, Portugal

 Where to Eat and Drink

 The Chinese Pavillion (Pivihlão Chinês) is a super cool bar with hyper decoration.
 It’s always been popular with locals (my husband is from Lisbon).
 Gambrinus is one very, very traditional Portuguese.
 Versaille for coffee and lunch in a beautiful atmosphere.
-Bica do Sapato for a meal by the river, and for Michelin try Fifty Seconds.
+And for Michelin try Fifty Seconds.

-• Furnas do Guincho for a dinner on the ocean in the seaside are of Guincho- gorgeous, busy and food is delicious
+Furnas do Guincho for a dinner on the ocean in the seaside area of Guincho- gorgeous, busy and food is delicious

 What to Do